-Marketing problems, policies, costs, channels of distribution, terminal markets, trade barriers and legislation.
+Marketing problems, policies, costs, channels of distribution, terminal markets, trade barriers and legislation. - 436.
+Marketing Research Methods (5).
+Pr., MTM 331, Junior Standing.

-- 437. Sales Management (5).
+Methods of scientific research in the field of marketing and their application to the solution of marketing problems. - 437.
+Sales Management (5).
 Pr., MTM 331, MNM 310, Junior Standing.

 Principles and practices of sound organization and administration of sales organization.
-Includes consideration of: sales department organization, selecting, training, compensating, and supervisir salesmen, sales planning, setting up sales territories and quot and other problems. - 472.
+Includes consideration of: sales department organization, selecting, training, compensating, and supervising salesmen, sales planning, setting up sales territories and quotas and other problems. - 472.
 Economics of Transportation (5).
 Pr., ECM 202, Junior Standing.

 The development of systems of transportation.
-Rates are studical as they affect agriculture, commerce and industry.
+Rates are studied as they affect agriculture, commerce and industry.
 Attention is also given to government regulation of transportation agencies. - 473.
 Traffic Management (5).
 Pr., Junior Standing, MTM 472 or instructor's approval.
-Fundamentals of traffic control in the transportation operations
+Fundamentals of traffic control business and industrial concerns. - 476.
+Motor Transportation (5).
+Pr., ECM 202, Junior Standing.
+Economics of the motor transportation business with emphasis on freight and passenger carriers and the highway system.
+Particularly designed for students of business and of civil engineering.